 Say for example, in most advanced nations, people have a hard-core view of racism.
 The Whites call the Afro Americans as Black.
 However, this kind of approach can break the tender hearts of students.

-Here is a list-down of 6 most common problems faced by students in school.
+Here is a list-down of the 6 most common problems faced by students in school.
 We have also come up with solutions on how to break the barriers and still emerge successfully:

 This is a primary concern if you reside in other parts of the state, city or even country.
 Your parents may live somewhere else while you stay on the campus where your school is.
 You can either study in a hostel campus.
 Else reside with an uncle, aunt or a relative who stays in the same vicinity as your school.

 But nothing can beat the unconditional love, affection or care that your very own parents can provide you with.
 Instead of your moving hometown, you can ask your parents to visit your city or even a hostel.
 This way, the homesick feelings can be fostered in a more positive manner.
 You can make friends with hostel mates or participate in holiday camps organized by your school or your university.
 This way, you can ward off, feelings of homesickness.